1. Where is the Office of Special Events located?

-- Commercial Film Permit – 2-3 days prior to the film shoot or 3-4 business days if the project requires extensive planning or multiple locations
+- Commercial Filming Application - 2-3 business days prior to the film shoot or 3-4 business days if the project requires extensive planning or multiple locations

-- Waiver Release Form – each student (including talent) is to complete, submit a signed waiver to the applicant, the applicant is then to submit the signed waiver forms to the Film Permit Coordinator prior to filming.
+- Waiver Release Form – Each student (including talent) is to complete a waiver form.
+The applicant is then to submit the signed waiver forms to the Film Permit Coordinator prior to filming.

-- Letter from the school/university – obtain and submit a letter from the teacher on school letterhead outling the following:
+- Letter from the school/university – Obtain and submit a letter from the teacher on school letterhead outlining the following: